 - Make the crust

 - 1. Preheat the oven to 350°F (175°C).
-Line the bottom of a 10-inch springform pan with foil; spray the pan with vegetable cooking spray.
+Line the bottom of a 10-inch springform pan with foil and spray the pan with vegetable cooking spray.

-- 2. Process the wafer cookies and sugar in a food processor to fine crumbs.
-With the machine running, drizzle melted butter through the food tube.
+- 2. Process the wafer cookies and sugar in a food processor until fine crumbs form.
+With the machine running, drizzle the melted butter through the food tube.
 Scrape the sides of the bowl and process an additional 5 seconds.
-Place the crumb mixture in the bottom of the prepared pan and spread into an even layer.
-Chill 5 minutes and then bake 5 minutes.
-Cool completely on a wire rack.
+Dump the crumb mixture in the bottom of the prepared pan and spread it into an even layer.
+Refrigerate for 5 minutes and then bake for 5 minutes.
+Let the crust cool completely in the pan on a wire rack.

-- 3. Place half of the chocolate into the dry bowl of a food processor.
+- 3. Place half the chocolate in the dry bowl of a food processor.
 With the machine running, add the remaining chocolate through the food tube and process until the chocolate is ground to small beads.
-Add the egg yolks and process 5 seconds, or until blended.
+Add the egg yolks and process until blended, about 5 seconds.